aws-ia/terraform-tfe-workspace-orchestrator/README.md

 ## Known Issues

-Currently there is no way to trigger a workspace rebuild on creation.
-If the inital builds fail you can rekick them off.
+Currently there is no way to wait for any workspace variable sets prior to the initial workspace creation.
+If the inital `apply` fails you can rekick them off.
 This will hopefully be resolved in a [future release](https://github.com/hashicorp/terraform-provider-tfe/issues/534)

 ## Requirements